Sidhartha-dev/laradev/README.md

 # Dev site Eccomerce App.

-# Best Site For Product Comparision and Earning
+# Best Site For Product Comparision and Earning and buying